- Perfect crimps each time

 The P-707 has a compound hinge, unlike the PAD-11 that has a simple scissor-like hinge.
 A compound hinge amplifies the force from your hand, letting you crimp with less effort.
 However, this also makes it possible to damage or destroy crimp terminals by applying too much force.
 There is no risk of that with the PAD-11.

 Both tools are similar in build quality and both require two actions per crimp (conductor and insulation).
-Neither tool has a ratcheting system, which, depending on your preferences, can be a pro or a con (I like my crimp tools without).
+Neither tool has a ratcheting system, which, depending on your preferences, can be a pro or a con (we like our crimp tools without).

 At the time of writing this, the P-707 costs about 25% more than the PAD-11.